bachfamily/dada/README.txt

 * you'll need the `bach library <http://www.bachproject.net>`_, with its sources, installed as a Max package (at the same location where the *dada* folder is) and its dependencies (including the `Max SDK <https://cycling74.com/downloads/sdk>`_)

 * If you want to compile dada.music~, you need to have the GNU `GMP <https://gmplib.org/>`_ and `MPFR <https://www.mpfr.org/>`_ libraries installed.
 On OSX, they are expected to be at /usr/local/opt/gmp and /usr/local/opt/mpfr respectively (modify the Xcode parameters if you have them elsewhere); if you install them with Homebrew, they should be in those places.
-On Windows, we use MPIR (https://www.mpir.org) instead of GMP, and Brian Gladman's Windows port of MPFR (https://github.com/BrianGladman/mpfr.git), which are expected to be installed in C:\Program Files\mpir and C:\Program Files\mpfr respectively.
-For linking with dada, we retargeted the MPIR and MPFR Visual Studio Projects to the Windows SDK 8.1, but we are not sure that this is necessary.
-Feel free to experiment!
+On Windows, we use MPIR (https://www.mpir.org) instead of GMP, and Brian Gladman's Windows port of MPFR (https://github.com/BrianGladman/mpfr.git), which are expected to be installed in C:\Program Files\mpir and C:\Program Files\mpfr respectively (this may require manually moving the binaries).
+We recommend downloading the binaries from http://www.holoborodko.com/pavel/wp-content/plugins/download-monitor/download.php?id=5.

 * If you want to compile dada.graph, you need to have the `Boost <https://www.boost.org/>`_ library (version 1.71 works properly).
 On OSX, it must be installed at /usr/local/opt/boost (modify the Xcode parameters if you have it elsewhere); if you install it with Homebrew, it should be in that place.
 On Windows, it must be installed at C:\Program Files\boost\boost_1_71_0.
 There is no need to build the Boost binaries.